tomershay100/mp3-steganography-lib/README.md

 ### Project Description

-The steganography process uses and modifies the selection of the optimal (that requires the minimal amount of bits to code the data) huffman tables as presented in the research article "_High capacity reversible data hiding in MP3 based on Huffman table transformation_" (which can be found [here](https://www.aimspress.com/fileOther/PDF/MBE/mbe-16-04-158.pdf)).
-Quite simply, the idea is to be able to hide bits by changing the selection of the used huffman tables.
-Each frame in the ``MP3`` file uses several huffman tables (one per granule, channel and region - a total of 8-12 tables).
+The steganography process uses and modifies the selection of the optimal (that requires the minimal amount of bits to code the data) Huffman tables as presented in the research article "_High capacity reversible data hiding in MP3 based on Huffman table transformation_" (which can be found [here](https://www.aimspress.com/fileOther/PDF/MBE/mbe-16-04-158.pdf)).
+Quite simply, the idea is to be able to hide bits by changing the selection of the used Huffman tables.
+Each frame in the ``MP3`` file uses several Huffman tables (one per granule, channel and region - a total of 8-12 tables).

 For the steganography we ordered the tables as pairs according to their similarities (from the article), and determined that each table represent the bit 0 or 1.
-For the sake of demonstration let us assume that the huffman table x and the huffman y table are a pair, and that x represents the bit 0 and y represents bit 1.
-To hide a bit, given that the huffman table x has been selected as the optimal table, it is replaced with the huffman table y if the bit is 1, otherwise the table x is selected.
+For the sake of demonstration let us assume that the Huffman table x and the Huffman y table are a pair, and that x represents the bit 0 and y represents bit 1.
+To hide a bit, given that the Huffman table x has been selected as the optimal table, it is replaced with the Huffman table y if the bit is 1, otherwise the table x is selected.
 An inverted case will happen for original use of table y.

 ### Project Structure